Thakurvaibhav/k8s/README.md

 # Helm Charts

 ## Platform in a Box
 These charts implement a "Platform in a Box"—a batteries‑included, GitOps driven foundation for operating a Kubernetes platform using the Argo CD App‑of‑Apps pattern.
-They compose the core traffic, security, observability, and enablement layers so teams can onboard applications quickly with consistent guardrails.
+They compose the core traffic, security, observability, data, and enablement layers so teams can onboard applications quickly with consistent guardrails.

 ## Core Principles
 - Git as the single source of truth (no snowflake clusters)